PhD dinner and conferral ceremony

 The adjudication committee will notify the faculty when the trial lecture/s and public defence have been passed.
 Based on this approval, the degree of Philosophiae Doctor (PhD) will be conferred on the candidate by the University Board.

-The text of the diploma supplement is in Norwegian and English.
+A diploma with a diploma supplement are produced approximately every second month.
+The text of the diploma and the diploma supplement is in English.

-If you cannot attend the conferral, the diploma will be sent to your home address after the ceremony by recorded post.
+If you cannot attend the conferral ceremony, the ceremonial diploma will be sent to your home address after the ceremony by recorded post.

 The conferral ceremony often takes place a few months after the PhD examination, as the ceremonies are only held every quarter, and a certain amount of preparation time is needed.